Direct integral: Decomposition of Abelian von Neumann algebras

 such that U A U* is the algebra of diagonal operators L∞μ(X).
 Note that this asserts more than just the algebraic equivalence of A with the algebra of diagonal operators.

-This version however does not explicitly state how the underlying standard Borel space X is obtained.
+This version of the spectral theorem does not explicitly state how the underlying standard Borel space X is obtained.
 There is a uniqueness result for the above decomposition.